rossf7/green-reviews-tooling/docs/proposals/001-trigger-and-deploy.md

 so we will use [concurrency](https://docs.github.com/en/actions/using-jobs/using-concurrency) to only allow a single execution of the pipeline at any one time.

-> [!NOTE]
-> Here fine grained PAT is used
-> - Read access to code and metadata
-> - Read write access to actions

-> [!IMPORTANT]
-> We'll need to create these and provide it to the Falco team, aka any future CNCF project we are going to use for benchmarking.

 ### Cleanup

 On completion of the pipeline whether it was successful or failed the flux